 Vermonters whose life's work focused on issues of equality and freedom," he said.
 "And the second is to expand tourism efforts across Vermont to welcome a more diverse population."

 The trail and its brochure bring "visitors to 19 sites throughout the state of Vermont which includes museums, cultural sites, exhibits, films and tours illuminate the lives of African-Americans for whom Vermont is part of their identify," Shumlin said.
 "Other historic places along the route chronicle areas, people and events significant to the journey of all African-Americans."

-Hildene, the mansion built by Robert Todd Lincoln, the only child of President Abraham Lincoln and Mary Todd Lincoln to survive into adulthood, is included on the trail not only because Abraham Lincoln was the "Great Emancipator."
-Robert Todd Lincoln served a time as the president of Pullman Company, a significant institution in the lives of African-Americans.
+Hildene, the mansion built by Robert Todd Lincoln, the only child of President Abraham Lincoln and Mary Todd Lincoln to survive into adulthood, is included on the trail not only because Abraham Lincoln was the "Great Emancipator.

 The trail brochure states, "The Pullman Company at the turn of the century was the largest employer of African Americans in the country, offering former slaves jobs as Pullman porters.
 In spite of the exploitive work environment, these men were able to improve their lives and those of their families, helping to give rise to America's black middle class."

 Shumlin spoke at Hildene before the Pullman charter railroad car, Sunbeam, a luxury car that was the corporate jet of its day.
 Hooked onto the back of a train, such charter cars were self-contained and included a heat source, kitchen, and two porters who worked on board, cooked three meals a day and tended to all the needs of the passengers.